HDrizzle/stack_machine/version_2/hardware_docs/interrupt_handler.md

 ## Interface w/ control unit

-There will be a single signal to the control unit timing, `Interrupt` which is read on TODO clock edge.
+There will be a single signal to the control unit timing, `Interrupt` which is read on the +clock edge.